+(2) “The Buyer does not have the power of eminent domain relating to the purchase and acquisition of the Property.
+The Buyer may use federal funds from the U.S. Department of Housing and Urban Development (HUD) to complete this purchase.
+HUD will not use eminent domain authority to condemn the Property.
+All parties entered this transaction voluntarily and the Buyer has notified the Seller of what it believes the value of the Property to be in accordance with 49 CFR Part 24 Appendix A. If negotiations between both parties fail, Buyer will not take further action to acquire the Property.”

-(f) Oversubscribed Funds for 9% HTC-Layered Applications.
+(e) Oversubscribed Funds for 9% HTC-Layered Applications.
 Should MFDL funds be oversubscribed in a Set-Aside or for a fund source that has geographic limitations within a Set-Aside, Applications concurrently requesting 9% HTC will be notified and may amend their Application to accommodate another fund source and make changes that still meet threshold requirements in 10 TAC Chapter 11 and 13 of this title, and do not impact scoring under 10 TAC Chapter 11 of this title.
 The Department will provide notice to all impacted Applicants in the case of over-subscription, which will include a deadline for response.
+Multiple Applications from a single or affiliated Applicants does not constitute oversubscription, and the Applicant(s) will not be able to amend their Applications as described in this paragraph.
 If MFDL funds become available between the Market Analysis Delivery Date, and the last Board meeting in July, they will not be reserved for 9% HTC-layered Applications, unless the reservation is described in the NOFA.

+(f) Availability of funds for 4% HTC-layered Applications.
+If an Application requesting layered 4% HTC and Direct Loan funds is terminated under 10 TAC §11.201(2)(E), it will receive a new Application Acceptance Date for purposes of Direct Loan on submission of the new Certificate of Reservation.
+Direct Loan funds will not be reserved for terminated Applications, and may not be available for the Application with a new Reservation.
-(g) Source of Direct Loan Funds.
-When determining the source of funds that an Application will receive when recommended for an award

-, the Department will select sources of funds for recommended Applications, as provided in paragraphs (1) – (4) of this subsection.
+(f) Source of Direct Loan Funds.
+To the extent that an Application is submitted under a Set-Aside where multiple sources of Direct Loan funds are available, the Department will select sources of funds for recommended Applications, as provided in paragraphs (1) – (4) of this subsection.

 (1) The Department will generally select the recommended source of funds to award to an Application in the order described in subparagraphs (A) – (C) of this paragraph, which may be limited by the type of activity an Application is proposing or the proposed Development Site of an Application: